-What should be on the agenda if the city is going to discuss an employee in closed session?
+What should be on the agenda if the city is going to discuss an employee in executive session?

-Just like any other notice, the city needs to put enough information in the notice so that interested citizens will know what will be discussed.
+Just like any other notice, the city needs to put enough information in the notice so that interested citizens will know the subject to be discussed.
 The more senior or executive the employee, the more information should be on the agenda.
 The agenda posting should contain the name or title of the individual and that the individual's employment, duties, salary, or other possible topics will be discussed with possible action.
-If a city terminates an employee in violation of the Open Meetings Act, the city could be liable for wages between the time the employee was incorrectly terminated and the employee is correctly terminated under the Open Meetings Act.
+Correct notice is important because, if a city terminates an employee in violation of the Act, the city could be liable for wages between the time the employee was incorrectly terminated and the employee is correctly terminated.
+The same potential for liability for wages would occur if the city discussed an employee's termination in executive session in defiance of a request of the employee to hold the meeting in open session.